Haulmont/jmix-cloudqueue/README.md

-# Jmix Queue
+# Jmix AWS Queue

-This repository contains Cloud Queue project of the [Jmix](https://jmix.io) framework.
+This repository contains AWS Queue project of the [Jmix](https://jmix.io) framework.

 For more information see: